Hope you had fun last night. Now it's time to kick that hangover, whatever it takes. Okay, well, maybe not the Sicilian method.

 Whether you find the preferred ritual to be shocking, disgusting, or delightful, here are 19 of the strangest remedies you'll encounter.

-It's Friday afternoon, you've made it through the long week, and it's time for Happy Hour, Gizmodo's weekly booze column.
+It's the morning after New Year's Eve.
+You survived.
+Now it's time for Happy Hour, Gizmodo's weekly booze column.
 A cocktail shaker full of innovation, science, and alcohol.
-You want me to put it under which armpit, now?
+Never again... again.

 1. Ancient Rome

 The ancient Romans, fond of massive, orgiastic bacchanals, sometimes woke up with feeling like there was a chariot race going on in their heads.
 But forget hair of the dog, how about feather of the bird?
-Pliny the Elder recommended the to deep-fry a canary and scarf it down.
+Pliny the Elder recommended deep-frying a canary and scarfing it down.
 Debate goes on about whether the bird was beheaded and skinned or eaten whole, but everyone seems to agree that those crunchy bones were some of the best bites.

 3. Puerto Rico